aviskoczylas/space-405-code/juno_data_processing_documentation.rst

 .. figure:: memberdata.png
     :align: center

-    Description of Group and Member Data

 We then convert all of the data sets into numpy arrays by simply telling numpy to turn each member of the group into an array.

 Now that all of our datasets are in the form of numpy arrays, it will be easy to plot them!

-Each individual plot is commented out, so uncomment any particular plot you wish to view.
+Each individual plot is commented out in the code file, so uncomment any particular plot you wish to view.

 For the 1D time dependent plots, we create a time axis manually based on the number of points in the dataset.
 We can then use matplot commands to generate, label, etc the plots of latitude and longitude vs time.